 The Family Court currently requires a fee of £410 to be paid at the start of any divorce/civil partnership dissolution.

 Oliver Fisher can in most cases offer a fixed fee to cover the cost of preparing your divorce/civil partnership dissolution petition, applying for the decree nisi/conditional order and applying for the decree absolute/final order.

-Many straightforward divorces/civil partnership dissolutions take on average 6 or 7 months to complete.
-However, the period may take longer if there are additional matters such as finances or property, pensions to resolve.
+Many straightforward divorces and civil partnership dissolutions take on average 6 or 7 months to complete.
+However, the period may take longer if there are additional matters such as finances or property and pensions to resolve.

-We have experienced solicitors who can advise and assist you about any divorce/civil partnership dissolution and guide you through each of the steps needed to get you a divorce/dissolution as quickly as possible.
-This includes helping you to prepare your petition for divorce/dissolution and taking it through the various stages up to and including obtaining the decree absolute/final order.
+We have experienced solicitors who can advise and assist you about any divorce or civil partnership dissolution and guide you through each of the steps needed to get you a divorce or dissolution as quickly as possible.
+This includes helping you to prepare your petition for divorce or dissolution and taking it through the various stages up to and including obtaining the decree absolute or final order.